Correlations of ALMA CO(2-1) with JWST mid-infrared fluxes down to scale of $\lesssim$100 parsec in nearby star-forming galaxies from PHANGS: Result

 \subsection{Dependence on Ionization Condition}

 We present the correlations of $\ICO$ with $\Iblue$, $\Igreen$, and $\Ired$ obtained with all spaxels from all the 19 galaxies as black contours in the first column of \autoref{fig:all_vs_each}.
-The best-fit log-linear scaling relations are shown as black thick lines, and the corresponding model parameters ($\kKS$, $\bKS$, $\sigKS$) are indicated in each panel.
-Although we use a log-linear formula, we display the correlations in linear space to avoid the clipping of data points with negative values caused by noise.
+The best-fit log-log linear scaling relations are shown as black thick lines, and the corresponding model parameters ($\kKS$, $\bKS$, $\sigKS$) are indicated in each panel.
+The corresponding best-fit parameters are presented in \autoref{app:res}.
+Although we use a log-log linear formula, we display the correlations in linear space to avoid the clipping of data points with negative values caused by noise.
 Such clipping could create a misleading impression.
-The fitting techniques we employ properly handle these negative values in the log-linear regression, thus ensuring unbiased estimations.
+The fitting techniques we employ properly handle these negative values in the log-log linear regression, thus ensuring unbiased estimations.
 As shown in these three panels, $\ICO$ remains correlated with $\Iblue$, $\Igreen$, and $\Ired$ on $\sim$ 100 pc scales.
-For the majority of data points, the correlations are well described by log-linear formulas with similar slopes.
+For the majority of data points, the correlations are well described by a single log-log linear relation.

-In the second to fourth columns of \autoref{fig:all_vs_each}, we show the correlations and corresponding best-fit log-linear relationships for spaxels classified as \HII-like, composite-like, and AGN-like regions.
+In the second to fourth columns of \autoref{fig:all_vs_each}, we show the correlations and corresponding best-fit log-log linear relationships for spaxels classified as \HII-like, composite-like, and AGN-like regions.
 The correlations of $\ICO$ with $\Iblue$, $\Igreen$, and $\Ired$ differ significantly across different ionization conditions. \HII-like regions exhibit relatively flatter slopes $\kKS$, and resemble the correlations obtained when all ionization conditions are combined.
 This is consistent with the fact that all galaxies in our sample are main-sequence star-forming galaxies, where young stellar populations dominate the ionization.
 In composite-like regions, both $\ICO$ and the intensities of MIR bands show relatively narrower dynamical ranges, and the slopes $\kKS$ are steeper.
 In AGN-like regions, the dynamical range of $\ICO$ is broader, while that of the MIR bands is narrower, resulting in the steepest slopes $\kKS$ among the three ionization conditions.
 This may be related to the destruction of PAH and dust in AGN-like regions (see discussion in \autoref{sec:discuss_ion_cond}).

 The scaling relations under different ionization conditions also exhibit varying $\bKS$ values.
 Overall, \HII-like regions have smaller $\bKS$ than composite-like and AGN-like regions.
 The comparison between composite-like and AGN-like regions depends on the MIR band: AGN-like regions have larger $\bKS$ than composite-like regions for $\blueband$, while the values are comparable for $\greenband$ and $\redband$.